x-probabl/x-probabl/README.md

 - Probabl is also the official operator of the scikit-learn brand, the ubiquitous machine learning library downloaded 1.5 billion times over the past decade
 - and used by every single breathing data scientist on the planet.
 Probabl is brought to you by co-founders and core developers of the library.

-- 👀 If you are interested in sponsorship partnership with probabl, reach me on https://www.linkedin.com/in/xherman/
+- 👀 If you are interested in Open Source sponsorship or partnership with probabl, reach me on https://www.linkedin.com/in/xherman/

 <!---
 x-probabl/x-probabl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.